The Montreal Convention 1999 (MC99)

 The Montreal Convention 1999 (MC99) establishes airline liability in the case of death or injury to passengers, as well as in cases of delay, damage or loss of baggage and cargo.
 It unifies all of the different international treaty regimes covering airline liability that had developed haphazardly since 1929.
 MC99 is designed to be a single, universal treaty to govern airline liability around the world.

-Read the full MC99 Declaration (pdf)
+Read the full MC99 text (pdf)

 Campaigning for global ratification